holgerbrandl/joblist/README.md

 libraryDependencies += "de.mpicbg.scicomp" %% "joblist" % "0.1-SNAPSHOT"
 ```

-Here's an example that auto-detects the used scheduler (slurm, lsf, or simple multi-threading as fallback ), submits some jobs, waits for all of the to finish, and resubmits failed ones again with more threads:
+Here's an example that auto-detects the used scheduler (slurm, lsf, or simple multi-threading as fallback ), submits some jobs, waits for all of them to finish, and resubmits failed ones again with more threads:
 ```

 import joblist._